Eartha: World's Largest Rotating Globe

 Which means it's also a terrible time for maps -- especially the old-timey paper kind that unfold and cost something (though filling stations used to give 'em away when gas was 35 cents a gallon -- go figure).

 The map industry is changing dramatically, so we're glad to see the World's Largest Rotating Globe still spinning, ten years on, in the lobby of a venerable Maine-based family-owned mapping company.
-DeLorme (now evolved into a software company), put itself on the destination grid in 1998 with Eartha, a 41-ft. diameter globe.
+DeLorme (which evolved into a software company), put itself on the destination grid in 1998 with Eartha, a 41-ft. diameter globe.

-CEO David DeLorme wanted something big to flag his company in the physical world -- so he designed the Worlds Largest Revolving and Rotating Globe.
+Then CEO David DeLorme wanted something big to flag his company in the physical world -- so he designed the World's Largest Revolving and Rotating Globe.
 Eartha took two years to build.
 She would have been built faster, but halfway through her assembly DeLorme noticed a slight flaw.
 Eartha was torn down and reconstructed properly.
 The governor of Maine attached the last of her map panels, which included Maine, on July 23, 1998.

 A year later, officials from Guinness World Records ran a tape measure over DeLorme's creation.
-Eartha, they learned, is just under 131 feet around, and 41 feet, one-and-a-half inches across her middle (DeLorme had guessed 42 feet).
+Eartha, they learned, was just under 131 feet around, and 41 feet, one-and-a-half inches across her middle (DeLorme had guessed 42 feet).

 Eartha eclipsed a 33-foot-wide rotating globe in Italy, as well as the original "World's Largest Rotating World," a 28-ft. diameter steel ball in Wellesley, Massachusetts.
 And although the weird glass Mapparium globe in Boston is still trip-worthy, its 30-ft. diameter wouldn't win this battle even if it could be turned back outside in.